mralaminahamed/author-profile-blocks/docs/blocks/author-list.md

 - Use hover effects to add interactivity for better user engagement
 - For alternating background colors, add a custom CSS class and use `:nth-child(odd/even)` selectors

+## Hover Effects

+When enabled, the hover effect adds subtle interaction feedback when users hover over list items:

+1. A gentle background color transition
+2. A slight shadow effect
+3. (Optional) Scale transformation for a subtle zoom effect

+This adds an element of interactivity to your author listings and helps users identify which item they're currently focusing on.

+## Converting to Other Blocks

+The Author List Block can be easily converted to other Author Profile Blocks types using the toolbar options:

+1. Select the Author List Block in the editor
+2. Click the "Convert to Grid" button in the toolbar

+This will create a new Author Grid Block with the same authors and settings, allowing you to experiment with different presentation formats.

 ## Related Blocks

-- [Author Profile Block](./author-profile.md) - For displaying a single author in detail
+- [Author Profile Block]({{ site.baseurl }}{% link blocks/author-profile.md %}) - For displaying a single author in detail
-- [Author Grid Block](./author-grid.md) - For displaying authors in a responsive grid layout
+- [Author Grid Block]({{ site.baseurl }}{% link blocks/author-grid.md %}) - For displaying authors in a responsive grid layout
-- [Author Carousel Block](./author-carousel.md) - For showcasing authors in an interactive carousel
+- [Author Carousel Block]({{ site.baseurl }}{% link blocks/author-carousel.md %}) - For showcasing authors in an interactive carousel